juxt/astro-website/src/pages/privacy-policy/privacy-policy.md

 ## **How to contact the appropriate authority**

 Should you wish to report a complaint or if you feel that JUXT has not addressed your concern in a satisfactory manner, you may contact the Information Commissioner’s Office.
-Visit https://ico.org.uk/ for more information.
+Visit <a href='https://ico.org.uk/' target='_blank'> ico.org.uk/ </a> for more information.